brenobarreto/knowledge/programming/css.md

 The `overflow` shorthand CSS property sets what to do when an element's content is too big to fit in its block formatting context.

 When using `overflow: hidden` fixes it by forcing the header to expand and contain the floating elements.

+---

+## `absolute` and `relative` positioning

+By default, the browser viewport is the positioning context for elements with `absolute` position.

+An element with `absolute` position is always relative to the first parent that has `relative` position.
+The first parent with `relative` position becomes the positining context for the element with `absolute` position.

+---

+## `z-index`

+Positioned elements follow a stacking order that determines which elements are displayed above others.

+By default, the staking order is defined by the order the elements appear in the source code.
+Elements that appear later in the HTML sit on top of elements that appear earlier.

+We can adjust the stacking order of relative, absolute and fixed elements with the z-index property.

+An element with a higher z-index value overlaps elements with lower z-index values when they occupy the same space.

+Positioned elements have a z-index of 0 by default.

+---